Planning & Environment Update: Sustainable Biofuels – EU Commission Calls on Six Member States to Enact Rules

 The European Commission decided to send reasoned opinions to Germany and Latvia, and letters of formal notice to Finland, France, Ireland, and Czechia for failing to fully transpose EU rules on the quality of petrol and diesel fuels and the promotion of the use of energy from renewable sources in accordance with Directive (EU) 2015/1513.

-The Member States concerned now have two months to reply to the concerns raised by the Commission.
-If the Commission does receive favourable responses it may decide to proceed to the next stage of the infringement process, including referral to the Court of Justice of the EU for reasoned opinions.
+According to the Commission, the Member States concerned were given two months to reply to the concerns that had been raised.
+Based on the date of the Commission’s announcement, this deadline would have fallen on or around 24 March 2019.
+Depending on whether or not the Commission received favourable responses, it may decide to proceed to the next stage of the infringement process, including referral to the Court of Justice of the EU for reasoned opinions.

 Infringement action under Article 258 of the Treaty on the Functioning of the European Union